Main Content

 Communicating Academic Content at MARA

 The individual workshops of the two-year program can be attended independently of one another and without previous knowledge.
-For the attendance of four workshops or three workshops and the school, it is possible to issue a collective certificate on request.
+For the attendance of at least three workshops, it is possible to issue a collective certificate on request.

 Additionally, MARA offers the opportunity to receive individual coaching in matters of communicating academic content.